When the media comes to your website looking for your media kit, what will they find?

 - Why you don't (necessarily) have to create this from scratch

-- How you include them in your media kit
+- How you can include them in your media kit

 - Why the excerpt complements everything else in your media kit